krlaframboise/SmartThings/DeviceTypes/README.md

-This folder contains all of my Smart Things device types.
+This folder contains all of my SmartThings Device Handlers.